 7. Highlight with white

 Use bright white to contrast against stronger neutral tones on the paint scale.
 This can help to give aspects of interest more prominence, such as ceilings to create the illusion of height or door frames to add depth.
-Using different degrees of neutral shades can help to prevent the look from looking lifeless and flat.
+Using different degrees of neutral shades can help to prevent it from looking lifeless and flat as shown in this shabby chic dining room.

-8. Use a neutral rug to a zone a dining area
+8. Use a neutral rug to zone a dining area

-As the trend for open-plan living increases, often a dining area is housed within a larger room where it can lose it’s individual identity.
+As the trend for open-plan living rooms and kitchens increases, often a dining area is housed within a larger room where it can lose it's individual identity.
 Using a natural seagrass rug with a neutral trim can help to anchor the look.

 9. Welcome the beauty of brickwork